 Ib Search Virus is the name of a browser redirect software that may appear on your Mac.
-The main purpose of programs, like Ib Search Virus is to get into your Mac and begin changing the settings of your web browser in order to generate different kinds of advertisements.
+The main purpose of programs, like Ib Search Virus is to get into your Mac and begin changing the settings of your web browser in order to generate different kinds of advertisements, such as banners and pop-ups.
 These ads are shown purely to make a profit for applications, like Ib Search Virus via pay-per-click and other forms of schemes.
-The main issue with them is they could often lead to risky websites, like scam domains or malware ones.
-This is the main reason why you should focus on removing apps, like Ib Search Virus from your Mac.
+The main issue with them is they could often lead to risky websites, like scam domains or malware.
+This is the main reason why you should focus on removing apps, like this one from your Mac.

 Read this article to learn more about Ib Search Virus and how to remove it from your Mac.

 Ib Search Virus Summary